 Progression opportunities and career destinations

-Students may have the opportunity to progress onto relevant postgraduate studies.
+Students may have the opportunity to progress on to relevant postgraduate studies.
 This course provides students with career prospects in a range of managerial posts in retailing, purchasing, distribution, sales and marketing.
 Graduates develop the skills which will enable them to make strategic decisions, analyse problems, provide solutions, develop action plans and effectively manage resources.

-Students undertaking the four-year course will complete a one-year placement in the food industry during year three of the programme.
+Students undertaking the four-year course will complete a one-year work-based learning placement in the food industry during year three of the programme.
 On successful completion of the 48-week placement a Diploma in Professional Practice will be awarded.

 The work placement encourages students to develop practical and managerial skills, and gives them the opportunity to demonstrate transferable skills in ICT, problem solving and communication.
 Students can complete their work placement either locally or abroad.